 The subject is carried out in person or, if necessary, remotely using the online platform Big Blue Button (BBB) or MS Teams.
 The form of teaching is specified by the teacher at the beginning of the semester and updated continuously.

 Provides: doc.
 RNDr.
-Zuzana Vargová, Ph.D., doc.
-RNDr.
 Mária Vilková, PhD., doc.
 RNDr.
 Miroslav Almáši, PhD.